 9th Grade Biology

 This course is a hands-on inquiry driven course.
+The course favors depth over breadth and focuses on 21st century skills including critical thinking, experimentation, communication, and collaboration.
 Students have repeated opportunities to design, complete and present their own experiments, including the opportunity to display their independent research at our school’s STEAM & Service Fair.
 Ninth Grade Biology prepares students for their future science courses by giving them experience with important science skills as well as core biological concepts such as the importance of balance in biological systems, how energy is harnessed and used, and the role of evolution in shaping the diversity of life.
 Chemistry concepts are woven in to the curriculum throughout the year.

 This course uses a modeling approach to physics instruction, in which students are challenged to develop their own understanding of the physical world through the building of conceptual models.
 Students engage in hands-on lab activities throughout the course and will have the opportunity to participate in Prep’s annual STEAM & Service Fair.